Coming Again to a Garden Near You: Basil Downy Mildew

 Once a week throughout the summer, volunteers will examine each plant and rate it from 0 to 3, based on a disease severity scale.
 Plants with no symptoms will receive a rating of zero, while severely affected plants will receive a rating of 3.
 As they record their data, we will see in real-time when BDM arrives and how it affects the different cultivars.

 Of course, resistance to BDM is a desirable trait, but most importantly gardeners and consumers want basil to taste good!
 To gauge the flavor of resistant varieties, volunteers will conduct taste tests and comparing BDM resistant cultivars to ‘Genovese’ basil, the culinary favorite.
 Stay tuned for updates on Facebook and Instagram and a report at the end of the summer, providing locally tested recommendations on the best basil for your backyard.
+To stay abreast of reports of basil downy mildew in your county check out the Ag Pest Monitor.
+For more information on basil downy mildew check out this fact sheet.

 We extend a special thanks to Johnny’s Selected Seed for donating seed of the BDM resistant cultivars for this trial.